To the Board of Directors and Stockholders of Grupo Lamosa, S. A. B. de C. V.

-We have audited the accompanying consolidated financial statements of Grupo Lamosa, S.A.B. de C.V. and Subsidiaries ( the “Company”), which comprise the consolidated statements of financial position as of December 31, 2013 and 2012, and the consolidated statements of income, comprehensive income, consolidated statement of changes in stockholders’ equity and consolidated statements of cash flows for the years ended December 31, 2013 and 2012, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Grupo Lamosa, S.A.B. de C.V. and Subsidiaries (the “Company”), which comprise the consolidated statements of financial position as of December 31, 2015 and 2014, and the consolidated statements of income, other comprehensive income, changes in stockholders’ equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.

 Management’s responsibility for the consolidated financial statements

 Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board (IASB), and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.